KraXen72/dots.girl/README.md

 After installing the extension, click the options icon, go to the import/export section, and copy the contents of `firefox/hntp/hntp.css` into the import area, further configuration (i.e. fonts and such) can be done manually through the settings GUI

+### Tree Style Tab Setup

+After installing the extension, press ctrl + shift + a to go to the extensions management page, select Tree Style Tabs -> Preferences, then scroll down all the way, select "Import" and choose the `firefox/tree-style-tab/treestyletab-config.json` file